This page aggregates links to internal and external resources for Google Summer of Code mentors. Student resources can be found here.

 Organization approval waiting period: 2 to 3 hours per week

-Student exploration and application phase: 2 to 5 hours per week for 5.5 weeks.
+Student exploration and application phase: 2 to 5 hours per week until the student proposal submission deadline

-Slot request and selection phase: about 5 hours total over 3 weeks, but because this phase is time critical and short, we insist that you make an extra effort to attend meetings and participate actively in this process (see below for details).
+Proposal ranking and slot request phase: about 5 hours total until the slot request submission deadline, but because this phase is time critical and short, we insist that you make an extra effort to attend meetings and participate actively in this process (see below for details).

 Community Bonding: 5 to 8 hours per week, this phase is critical for the success of the project, make sure you get on the ball right away.